The green 'Paid' flag lets you know that leave and time entries have been pulled through into either an active Draft Pay, or a previously Sent Pay.

 If you wish to edit the End Date to be earlier, or make any other adjustments to the request, the employee will first have to be removed from the Pay as outlined above.
 You will then be able to navigate to the Leave calendar and make adjustments.

-If you wish to change the Start Date or leave type, you can do so by deleting and re-creating the leave entry.
+If you wish to change the Start Date or leave type, you can do so by simply clicking into the request in the Leave tab.

 Capturing unpaid time and leave entries